ericnograles/oauth-api/README.md

     2. **TWITTER_APP_SECRET**: An app secret for Twitter which you are utilizing -- see [Twitter Apps](https://apps.twitter.com)
     3. **APP_BEARER_SECRET**: A secret value of your choice, used to encode jwt's for the Bearer Strategy

+# Twitter App Setup
+* Ensure that the callback is http://127.0.0.1:1337/twitter/callback

 # Usage

 ## Twitter